benofbrown/darksouls/DSIII_Low_Death.md

 This phase is pretty easy as you're quite OP by this point, but there are a couple of points that can be quite tricky.
 I'm not sure of the timings of this phase, I'll try to remember to make a note of it next time.

+- Warp to *Tower on the High Wall*.
 - Empty the room where we got our sword of mobs, and get the *Cell Key*.
 - Use the key to rescue *Greirat* and warp back to *Firelink Shrine*.
 - Talk to *Sirris of the Sunset Realm*.
 - Talk to *Greirat* and give him *Loretta's Bone*.
 - Go back to the bonfire and warp to *Firelink Shrine*.
 This sounds odd as we are already here, but it will reload the area.
 - Talk to *Greirat* again, he'll give you the *Curl Up* gesture.
 - Warp to *Cliffside Underside*.
 - Go down to where the rats are and light the *Dilapidated Bridge* bonfire.
 Also equip the *Bloodbite Ring*.
 - Kill *Holy Knight Hodrick*.
 - Go through the graveyard, pick up the *Mortician's Ashes* and *Undead Bone Shard*.
 - Open the short cut gate, then kill the *Curse-rotted Greatwood*.
 - Warp to *Firelink Shrine*.
 - Talk to *Greirat*, he'll offer to go looting.
 Accept his offer.
 - Warp to *Firelink Shrine* again to reset, check that *Greirat* has gone.
 - Sell all your soul items, including boss souls.
 Give the *Mortician's Ashes* to the handmaiden.